 Ease of Use

 We wanted the encrypted cloud storage services of our ranking to be easy to use.
-MEGA, NordLocker, and pCloud all have impressively crafted interfaces with impeccable ease of use and access.
+Internxt, NordLocker, and pCloud all have impressively crafted interfaces with impeccable ease of use and access.
 Their setup processes are simple too, and they require no special tech knowledge to properly install.

 NordLocker has a beautiful drag-and-drop interface for easy file uploads and downloads. pCloud comes with apps for all platforms, with many features at your hand’s reach.
-Finally, there’s MEGA and its intuitive web app that you can access and use even on mobile devices.
+Finally, there’s Internxt and its intuitive web app that you can access and use even on mobile devices.

 Lots of Storage Size Options

-Flexible storage is a must-have in encrypted cloud storage providers in 2024.
+Flexible storage is a must-have in encrypted cloud storage providers in 2025.
 By that, we mean the ability to tailor the experience to your needs.
 First, you have free storage options in each provider, hence:

-• pCloud offers 10 GB,
+- pCloud offers 10 GB,

-On top of their free plans, you also have a boatload of paid plans, all ranging from 500 GB to 16 TB.
+On top of their free plans, you also have a boatload of paid plans, all ranging from 200 GB to 10 TB.

 As you can see, your options are vast and it only boils down to how much space you need.